Black and tan

 A black and tan is a beer cocktail made by layering a pale beer (usually pale ale) and a dark beer (usually stout).
-In Ireland, the drink is called a half and half.
+It is also known as a half and half.

 History

 The term likely originated in England, where consumers have blended different beers since at least the 17th century.
 The tradition of blending beers can be traced to London during the 1700s where beer blends or "three-threads" and "five-threads" were consumed.
 Each thread was a beer type that was blended into a drink.
 Three threads was a form of mixed beer alehouses sold to avoid paying a higher tax on beer.
 By taking a strong beer taxed at a higher rate and mixing it with a small beer taxed at a lower-rate, brewers were able to turn a higher profit.
 This practice continued from the late 1690s to 1700s.
 The earliest recorded usage of the term black and tan in the drink context is from 1881, according to the Oxford English Dictionary, in the American magazine Puck.
 The first recorded British use of the term to describe a drink is from 1889.

-However, the name "black and tan" is not used in Ireland as a term for a mixture of two beers.
-The drink is instead referred to as a half and half.

-In Ireland, the term "black and tan" is widely considered to be offensive, as it is still associated with the Royal Irish Constabulary Reserve Force, nicknamed the "Black and Tans".
-Although the force was deployed for only a couple of years during the Irish War of Independence, from 1920 to 1922, the Irish still associate the title with murder, brutality, massacre and indiscipline in the years leading to southern Ireland's independence.

-"The Tans" killed and destroyed on a large scale.
-Nor did they make any secret of their ferocious reprisals.
-When a Tan was killed in Cork, they burnt down more than 300 buildings in the city centre and afterwards proudly pinned pieces of burnt cork to their caps.

-In March 2006, Ben and Jerry's released an ice cream flavour in the United States for Saint Patrick's Day inspired by the drink.
-The branding of the flavour offended Irish nationalists because of the paramilitary association.
-Ben and Jerry's apologised and a spokesman told Reuters, "Any reference on our part to the British Army[sic] unit was absolutely unintentional and no ill will was ever intended."

-In March 2012, the drink's name was in the news again when Nike, as part of an Irish themed set of designs, released a pair of shoes advertised as the "Black and Tan".
-This line of shoes generated offense in Ireland for its naming, similar to the Ben and Jerry's ice cream.
+In Ireland, the drink's name is liable to be misconstrued as a reference to the Black and Tans, a notorious paramilitary force sent to the country by the British during the Irish War of Independence (1919–21).
+In March 2006, Ben and Jerry's caused controversy by releasing an ice cream flavour inspired by the drink for Saint Patrick's Day.
+The company apologised and a spokesman told Reuters, "Any reference on our part to the British Army[sic] unit was absolutely unintentional and no ill will was ever intended."
+The drink's name was again in the news in March 2012, when Nike, as part of an Irish-themed set of designs, released a pair of shoes advertised as the "Black and Tan".

 In Australia, one can order a "Tooheys Recent", which uses Tooheys Old and Tooheys New for the dark and pale beers, respectively.